Antibiotics: Essential Insights on Drug-Nutrient Interactions

 Antibiotics always damage the microbiome to some extent.
 So, they can interact with various nutrients, affecting their absorption, metabolism, and utilization in the body.
 Here are some notable drug-nutrient interactions involving antibiotics:

-• Calcium and Iron in Foods Bind Antibiotics: Take antibiotics separately.
+• Calcium and Iron in Foods Bind Antibiotics: Take antibiotics and supplements separately.
+A little timing can go a long way in helping your treatment work better.

 • Iron: Similar to calcium, iron can also interfere with the absorption of tetracyclines and fluoroquinolones.
 Taking iron supplements or eating iron-rich foods separately from these antibiotics can help minimize the interaction.